Anthony Goldbloom: Background

 Goldbloom was born in Melbourne, Australia, and holds a first-class honours degree in Economics and Econometrics from the University of Melbourne.
-During high school, Goldbloom represented Australia in sailing, notably competing in the 2001 World Championships in Sydney in the 29er class.
-A trained economist, Goldbloom began his career working in the economic modeling unit of Australia's Department of Treasury and later spent time in the Research department at the Reserve Bank of Australia.
+During high school, Goldbloom represented Australia in sailing, competing in the 2001 World Championships in Sydney in the 29er class.
+Goldbloom began his career working in the economic modeling unit of Australia's Department of Treasury and later spent time in the Research department at the Reserve Bank of Australia.
 He conceived of the idea behind Kaggle while working as an intern at The Economist in London, when he was asked to write an article on the emerging area of "big data".

-On 8 March 2017, Google announced that they were acquiring Kaggle.
-Goldbloom now reports to the Google organization.
+Personal life

-Goldbloom lives with his wife in San Francisco, California, where Kaggle is now headquartered.
+Goldbloom lives with his wife in San Francisco, California, where Kaggle is headquartered.